Interim government of Muhammad Yunus: Resurgence of Islamism

 Islamism, which had been harshly suppressed by the Hasina regime, saw a resurgence under the Yunus government.
-In late August, several individuals associated with Islamic terrorist organisations such as Ansarullah Bangla Team and Jamaat-ul-Mujahideen and Islamist parties like Jamaat-e-Islami, who were allegedly imprisoned on false charges, were released from prisons by the interim government.
+In late August, several individuals associated with Islamic terrorist organisations such as Ansarullah Bangla Team and Jamaat-ul-Mujahideen Bangladesh and Islamist parties like Bangladesh Jamaat-e-Islami, who were allegedly imprisoned on false charges, were released from prisons by the interim government.
 Many were cleared of all charges while some were released on bail.
-One of the most controversial moves was the release of Mufti Jashimuddin Rahmani, chief of the Ansarullah Bangla Team.
+One of the most controversial moves was the release of Mufti Jasimuddin Rahmani, chief of the Ansarullah Bangla Team.
 There were at least 4 cases lodged against him for inciting terrorism.

 In October 2024, despite heavy security and deployment of armed personnel, scattered incidents of idol desecration and violent intimidation of Hindus occurred in various parts of the country during Durga Puja festivities in an attempt to jeopardize the observance of the most important Hindu festival in the country.

 In March 2025 Hizb ut Tahrir Bangladesh, a banned Islamist organisation, organised an open demonstration in the capital city of Dhaka, demanding implementation of sharia as the primary law of the land & resumption of khilafat, which, however, also received harsh resistance from the state law-enforcing agencies.

-Following an incident of destruction of a mural at Jatiya Kabi Kazi Nazrul Islam university, many intellectuals criticised the Yunus government's lack of action against violence perpetrated by Islamist mobs.
+Following an incident of destruction of a mural at Jatiya Kabi Kazi Nazrul Islam University, many intellectuals criticised the Yunus government's lack of action against violence perpetrated by Islamist mobs.

 The Bangladesh Hindu Buddhist Christian Unity Council, a non-profit minority rights organization which has been accused for spreading disinformation and fabricated news, accused the Yunus administration of inaction & denialism in quelling religious violence against minorities perpetrated by Islamists, in a press statement issued on 10 July 2025.